Some users of START-PROF Piping Stress Analysis software ask the same question:

 In installation condition L1, the stress is zero S=0.

 In cold condition L3 the stress is tensile S=+F/A.

 This means that L4 expansion range will give SA=ABS(-F)/A=F/A, but L5 expansion range will give SA=ABS(-F+F)/A=2*F/A.

 Expansion range L5 is 2 times greater than L4!
-It’s more correct to calculate expansion range between operation and cold state (L2-L3) with friction instead of operation state and installation state without friction (L2-L1).
+It’s more correct to calculate the expansion range between the operation and cold state (L2-L3) with friction instead of the operation state and installation state without friction (L2-L1).

 Friction factor decrease after several movements.
-Thus sometimes friction factor for L5 stress range calculation is required to be decreased by 1/2 from full value.
-For example, if friction factor for L2 load case is µ =0.3, then for L3 we should use µ =0.3*0.5=0.15.
-In this case the stress range L5 will be SA=ABS(-F+0.5F)/A=1.5*F/A.
+Thus sometimes friction factor for L5 stress range calculation is required to be decreased by 1/2 from the full value.
+For example, if the friction factor for the L2 load case is µ =0.3, then for L3 we should use µ =0.3*0.5=0.15.
+In this case, the stress range L5 will be SA=ABS(-F+0.5F)/A=1.5*F/A.

 How to model it in START-PROF?